krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 6
 - Lecture 7 of GPU Computing by Dr. Izzat El Hajj
 - Implementation and comparison of tiled matrix multiplication with thread sync between CPU and GPU in CUDA

+## Day 7
+- Lecture 8 of GPU Computing by Dr. Izzat El Hajj
+- Implementation matrix multiplication with memory coalescing and thread coarsening